glasPal6/raylib_intro_game/README.md

     <img src="gameplay.png", alt="drawing", width="600">
 </p>

-> [!EXPECTATION LEVEL]
+> [!Warning]
 > The purpose of this is to get a basic understanding of raylib.
+Lower your expectations.

 ## The Game